 The Vedic texts prefer the life in the middle for spiritual advancement because it is easier to give up both rajo-guna and tamo-guna and pursue sattva-guna.
 As a person stops the creation of new karma, he or she finishes the business in this life and is free of the material roles.
 He or she can then think of non-material roles, and develop a personality for them.

 The Cycle of Guna and Karma

 Guna and karma, therefore, constitute a cycle of causality.
 Karma creates circumstances.
 A living entity tries to comprehend these situations makes strategies for action in order to enjoy in the given circumstances, thus changing his guna.
 The new guna now produce new activities and depending on whether these activities exceed or fall short of expectations, new karma is created.
 This causal cycle runs in a cyclic time where the universe itself goes through the same kinds of events over and over.
 The living entity in the universe is, therefore, going in circles: (1) due to guna-karma cycle, and (2) due to time cycle.

 As the person creates good karma, he rises up the material tree and enjoys greater autonomy, power, and responsibility.
 As the person creates bad karma, he falls down the material tree and enjoys greater bondage, subservience, and determinism.
 There is pleasure in all kinds of material situations, provided one has adapted their taste of enjoyment according to the circumstances available.
 As the good karma is over, the living entity again changes their situation for the worse (depending on the taste of enjoyment they have developed so far).
-Likewise, when the bad karma is over, the living entity rises up.
-In this way, there is also a cycle of going up and down the universal tree.
-This last cycle is called “transmigration” and it emerges from the guna-karma cycle and the time cycle.
+Likewise, when the bad karma is over, the living entity changes their situaton for the better (depending on their taste).
+This type of back and forth produces a cycle called “transmigration” and it emerges from the guna-karma cycle and the time cycle.